Oceans of Benevolence

 To read or leave a comment please click on the word Comments next to or under the photo.

-Something is Happening That is Good For Me
+Something Good is Happening to Me

 As a reader and a contributor to this blog, I’m very touched to hear this audio from Kevin, “Something is Happening That is Good For Me.”